HLoc26/VinaBooking/README.md

 ### Access the Database

-You can connect to the MySQL database using a MySQL client (replace MYSQL_USER with the username in API/.env):
+You can connect to the MySQL database using a MySQL client (replace MYSQL_USER with the username in .env):

 ```bash
 mysql -h 127.0.0.1 -P 3306 -u MYSQL_USER -p